abbasrajaei/industrial-waste-co2-mineralization/bof-slag/03-impurity-removal/README.md

 where M³⁺ may represent Al³⁺ or Fe³⁺.

-The precipitation behaviour depends on the dissolved metal concentration, oxidation state, pH, solution composition, complex formation, and solubility product of the corresponding solid phase.
+The actual precipitation behaviour depends on metal concentration, oxidation state, pH, solution composition, complex formation, and the solubility of the corresponding solid phase.

 ## Initial BOF6 leachate